-So, Mindvalley wanted to experiment.
-What would it look like if we injected a whole lot of love into the workplace?
+So, Mindvalley did an experiment — what would it look like if we injected a whole lot of love into the workplace?

 After all, why shouldn’t the place where we spend the majority of our waking hours be filled with more connection, joy, and happiness?

 So we decided to run a week-long experiment of anonymous gifting, love, and kindness among all our employees.

 When you make love and care a part of your company culture, you create an environment that encourages and enables employees to bond and connect with each other.

 Love Week 2019 takes place from February 11th to February 15th — for five days of amazing giving and receiving at the office.